Choosing Glasses for Round Faces

 To complement your face shape, look for angular frames that provide contrast, whether it’s a boxy frame or even a slight cateye.
 As always, fit is important — but for rounder faces especially, it is best to avoid oversized and too-tight frames.

-RECOMMENDED PICKS FOR HEART SHAPED FACES
+RECOMMENDED PICKS FOR ROUND SHAPED FACES

 SLIGHT CATEYE FRAMES